dotswg/dots-architecture/draft-ietf-dots-architecture.md

 ~~~~~
 {: #fig-resource-identifiers title="Protected resource identifiers"}

-* Black-list management, which enables a DOTS client to inform the DOTS server
+* Drop-list management, which enables a DOTS client to inform the DOTS server
   about sources to suppress.

-* White-list management, which enables a DOTS client to inform the DOTS server
+* Accept-list management, which enables a DOTS client to inform the DOTS server
   about sources from which traffic is always accepted.

 * Filter management, which enables a DOTS client to install or remove traffic